Download our FREE 7-Day Vegetarian

 The idea is pretty simple: start with filling a dressing into a jar and then layer various ingredients like greens, veggies, rice and cheese on top.

 Keep those jars in the fridge until you need them.
-Grab a bowl and empty the jar.
-The dressing will then cover the whole salad.
+Grab a bowl and empty the jar into it.
+The dressing will then come out last and cover the whole salad.
 Done.

 Sounds easy?
 Well, it is!
 To get you a little inspired I’ve put together a step-by-step tutorial plus 21 awesome recipes to try out!
 Alright then, let’s start!